MegaLeon/devart-template/project_summary.md

 - Leonardo Cavaletti - https://github.com/MegaLeon

 ## Description
-ArsMatrix is an Processing Project aimed at becoming an interactive installation where people can explore and witness the properties of colors across multiple dimensions.
-ArsMatrix takes a 2-dimensional images and maps its color-information to a 3-dimensional Matrix, generating a 3D structure unique to each each image.
+ArsMatrix is a Processing Project aimed at becoming an interactive installation where people can explore and witness the properties of colors across multiple dimensions.
+ArsMatrix takes a 2-dimensional image and maps its color-information to a 3-dimensional Matrix, generating a 3D structure unique to each image.

 The animated process and will show the 3D piece growing as the image is being scanned.
-The user will be able to change color balances and 3D visualization styles and see their changes in real time, hopefully coming to an higher understanding of color in what I hope to be a mesmerizing experience.
+The user will be able to change color balances and 3D visualization styles and see their changes in real time, hopefully coming to a higher understanding of color in what I hope to be a mesmerizing experience.

-Images are picked randomly from the Google Picasa’s public feeds, eaither from the featured images album or using a word chosen by the user as a search bias.
-During the last development stage I implemented an experimental "live mode" uin which people will be able to paint a sketch on a blank canvas and see their images coming to life as 3D structures in real time, encouraging them to unleash their hidden artist.
+Images are picked randomly from the Google Picasa’s public feeds, either from the featured images album or using a word chosen by the user as a search bias.
+During the last development stage I implemented an experimental "live mode" in which people will be able to paint a sketch on a blank canvas and see their images coming to life as 3D structures in real time, encouraging them to unleash their hidden artist.

 In the perfect image of the interactive installation I have in my mind, people are able to send the resulting 3D figure to a 3D printer and get a tiny, multi-colored miniature as a memento of the whole experience.